Assistant Professor, Haub School of Environment and Natural Resources;

 Tuesday & Thursday 1:30 - 3:30 p.m., or by appointment.

 Temple Stoellinger joined the University of Wyoming in 2013.
-Temple has a dual appointment with the College of Law where she is the Deputy Director of the Center for Law and Energy Resources and the Haub School of Environment and Natural Resources where she is an Adjunct Assistant Professor.
+Temple has a dual appointment at the Haub School of Environment and Natural Resources where she is an Assistant Professor, and the College of Law where she is the Co-Director of the Center for Law and Energy Resources in the Rockies.